alronz/b2c-database-selection/Redis/Basic Features/commands.md

 2) "two"
 ````

-ZREMRANGEBYRANK,ZREMRANGEBYSCORE remove elements from the sorted set based on either the range of score or ranke.
+"ZREMRANGEBYRANK,ZREMRANGEBYSCORE" remove elements from the sorted set based on either the range of score or rank.

 ````
 redis> ZREMRANGEBYRANK myzset 0 1